 We learned a lot about invasive species throughout this project — as ISCBC are the experts in this subject matter, we worked closely with them to develop game events that are both relevant and interesting.

 One of the main success factors of the project lies in the communication that was maintained throughout the project between our team and ISCBC.
-To adapt to the situation of COVID-19, we met digitally online to provide ISCBC with updates to the project.
+For ease of communication, we met remotely online to provide ISCBC with updates to the project.
 We demonstrated mockups and prototypes early on, which allowed us to make UI and game design improvements while solidifying the vision of the game.

 For example, we identified early on that the game should incorporate some of ISCBC’s core programs.
 From there, we organized the game’s levels to teach these programs incrementally.